NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/placemark-picking.md

     /**
      * This inner class is a custom WorldWindController that handles both picking and navigation via a combination of
-     * the native World Wind navigation gestures and Android gestures.
+     * the native WorldWind navigation gestures and Android gestures.
 This class' onTouchEvent method arbitrates
      * between pick events and globe navigation events.
      */
     public class PickNavigateController extends BasicWorldWindowController {